leonardodesouzaf/projeto5-batepapouol/README.md

 ###

 <p align="left">This project is a fully functional chat, inspired by the old but gold Bate-Papo UOL. 💬 <br>In my fifth project in the full-stack web development course at Driven Education I've made a chat room, the page have mobile layout only.
-This project contains knowledges about how to work with API utilizing AXIOS library, how to send and receive data from the API and too much more. <br>In this project I've used the following technologies: HTML, CSS, JavaScript, Git and GitHub.</p>
+This project contains knowledges about how to work with API utilizing AXIOS library, how to send and receive data from the API and too much more. <br>In this project I've used the following technologies: HTML, CSS, JavaScript, AXIOS, Git and GitHub.</p>

 ###